-The Tampa Bay History Center is housed in Hillsborough County government’s first “green” building.
+The Tampa Bay History Center is a Silver LEED-certified building.
 The construction and exhibits adhere to the U. S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) criteria.

 What makes us “green”?

 Back to nature.
 The History Center sits on former industrial waterfront land that has been reclaimed and restored to a near natural state.

 Recycling matters.
 Paper, wood, and metal were recycled during construction, diverting 95% of the debris from landfills.